Mapplethorpe (film)

-Mapplethorpe is a 2018 American biographical drama film written and directed by Ondi Timoner.
-Shooting began on July 11, 2017 in New York and lasted only 19 days.
+Mapplethorpe is a 2018 American biographical drama film written and directed by Ondi Timoner about the life of photographer Robert Mapplethorpe.
+Shooting began on July 11, 2017, in New York City and lasted only 19 days.
 It premiered at the 2018 Tribeca Film Festival.

 Premise

-Details the life of photographer Robert Mapplethorpe through his career up until his death in 1989.
+The film depicts the life of Robert Mapplethorpe, a photographer who transformed taboo subjects such as gay sex, Satanism, and bondage into stylized black-and-white images.